Inclusive Evaluation of Public Health Interventions

 The project will help improve the evaluation and implementation of PHIs, in particular physical activity interventions.
 The findings are directly relevant for municipalities, national authorities, and a wide range of other stakeholders.

-Read more about this project in our norwegian page.
+Read more in our Norwegian page.